 Here's a look at what our members have been up to.
-If you made the meeting you would have seen what came out of some HOW classes, Mike Keh's Bitter Tea, a magnificent burl turned by Nate Favors, Bryan Richardson's latest inlay, Linford Sine's bowls, and so much more.
+If you made the meeting you would have seen what came out of some HOW classes, Michael Keh's Bitter Tea, a magnificent burl turned by Nate Favors, Bryan Richardson's latest inlay, Linford Sine's bowls, and so much more.
 Several folks, including Dan Comisky and Bob Crowe, showed off their stuff and pointed out the benefits, learning and fun that come with taking courses at Bucks.

-Bud Hohfled, Mike Kehs, and Linford Sine share some experiences before the meeting.
+Bud Hohfled, Michael Kehs, and Linford Sine share some experiences before the meeting.
 Gary Hoffman, isn't photo bombing, he's raising his hand to reminds us to renew our memberships!
 Only about 75% of our membership renewed this year.
 If you haven't yet please do, it's only $25 for a year of great stuff!
 Where else are you going to see award winning turnings, great art and great demonstrators?

 The prolific Ron Durr impressed us with his segmented turning, and inventive turnings from a downed yew.
 Ron also wasted no time making a salt shaker after Bob Rosand's demonstration.
 The pepper grinder had an interesting provenance: the working came from a garage sale pepper grinder that Ron rescued and gave a new life to.

 Litton Frank brought a walking stick he carved.
 Litton found a couple of snakes in what was a vine wrapped around this limb.
 Looking for the turning?
 Litton mentioned that he turned the eyes of the snakes.